Nathan Gill

-Nathan Lee Gill (born 6 July 1973) is a British politician, who was the Leader of Reform UK Wales from March to May 2021, when he resigned from the party.
-He previously served as Member of the European Parliament (MEP) for Wales from 2014 to January 2020.
+Nathan Lee Gill (born 6 July 1973) is a British former politician who served as the Leader of Reform UK Wales from March to May 2021 and UKIP in Wales from 2014 to 2016.
+He previously served as Member of the European Parliament (MEP) for Wales from 2014 to January 2020 as well as a Member of the National Assembly for Wales from May 2016 to December 2017.

 Gill served as a UK Independence Party (UKIP) MEP until his defection on 6 December 2018, and from 2016 to 2017 also an independent Member of the National Assembly for Wales.

+In September 2025, Gill pleaded guilty to eight charges of bribery whereby he was paid to make pro-Russian statements in the European Parliament and to the media.

 Early life and career

 Gill was born in England, but his family moved to Wales in the early 1980s.
 He was educated at Ysgol David Hughes and then Coleg Menai: on leaving the latter he joined a family-owned private company based in the East Riding of Yorkshire.

 He founded and managed Burgill Ltd in March 2004, with his mother Elaine.
 Registered in Llangefni, Anglesey, but operating solely in Kingston upon Hull, the company provided domiciliary and home care services mainly to Hull City Council.
 The company employed 180 staff, chiefly from central Europe (mainly Poland) and the Philippines, to which they optionally provided chargeable "bunkhouse"-style accommodation.
 In a later interview with the Western Mail after his election, Gill commented:

-The company collapsed into administration with debts of £116,000, after its main bankers HSBC withdrew its borrowing facility, owing to the financial crisis of 2007–2008.
+The company collapsed into administration with debts of £116,000, after its main bankers HSBC withdrew its borrowing facility after the 2008 financial crisis.

 Gill then moved back to Wales, where he now lives in Llangefni, Isle of Anglesey, with his American wife Jana, and five children.
 The family are practising members of the Church of Jesus Christ of Latter-day Saints.